-Recovery of the precise native and quadruple mutant sequences in the different states (apo, holo) is qualitative, not quantitative.
-Thus, using the wildtype backbone structure and in the apo state, the room temperature Monte Carlo replica recovers the wildtype sequence LKLL just 2 kcal/mol above the best sequence; the close homolog LKML is the second best sequence overall, and the homologs IKLL and LKLV are just 1–2 kcal/mol higher.
-The mutant sequence MEFV does not appear, nor do any close homologs, because there is not space for a Phe sidechain at position 915 with this backbone.
-With the Sdc1 ligand, results are very similar, with MEFV unsampled and LKLL, IKLL, VKLL, and MKLL all within 1–2 kcal/mol of the best sequence.
+Recovery of the precise native and quadruple mutant sequences in the different states (apo and holo) is qualitative, not quantitative.
+Thus, using the wildtype backbone structure and in the apo state, the room temperature Monte Carlo replica recovers the wildtype sequence LKLL just 2 kcal/mol above the best sequence.
+The LKML homolog was the second best sequence overall, and the homologs IKLL and LKLV were just 1–2 kcal/mol higher in energy.
+The mutant sequence MEFV did not appear, nor did any close homologs, probably because there is not space for a Phe sidechain at position 915 with this backbone structure.
+With the Sdc1 ligand, results are very similar, with the LKLL, IKLL, VKLL, and MKLL sequences all having energies just 1–2 kcal/mol above the best sequence (KKLV).
 Notice that the MKLL:Sdc1 affinity is known experimentally, and is within 0.1 kcal/mol of the wildtype value [30].
 Experimentally, the wildtype and mutant sequences have the same binding affinity for Caspr4, and stabilities just 2 kcal/mol apart, suggesting that both should be sampled.
 Instead, neither one is sampled; the closest homolog is IEAV (similar to MEFV), at +2 kcal/mol (relative to the best sequence).
 This is probably due to steric conflict between position 915 (L or F) and the Caspr4 Phe0 in this backbone geometry.

-Using the mutant backbone structure (4NXQ) and in the apo state, the room temperature Monte Carlo replica recovers the mutant MEFV at +5 kcal/mol and the wildtype LKLL at +7 kcal/mol.
-Both protein variants are stable experimentally; a slightly higher energy to produce LKLL seems reasonable, reflecting the energy to deform the wildtype backbone into the mutant conformation in presence of the wildtype sequence.
-With the Sdc1 ligand, MEFV appears at +6 kcal/mol while the close wildtype homolog IKLV is the best sequence overall and VKVL is just 3 kcal/mol higher.
-With the Caspr4 ligand, the mutant sequence appears at +7 kcal/mol; its homologs MQMV and MEMV appear at +5 kcal/mol; the wildtype LKLL and its close homologs do not appear, and MAFI is the second best sequence overall.
+Using the mutant backbone structure (4NXQ) and in the apo state, the room temperature Monte Carlo replica recovers the mutant MEFV at an energy of +5 kcal/mol (relative to the best sequence), and the wildtype LKLL at a slightly higher energy of +7 kcal/mol.
+Both protein variants are stable experimentally; a slightly higher energy to produce LKLL seems reasonable, since the design simulation uses the mutant backbone structure, which presumably should favor MEFV.
+With the Sdc1 ligand, MEFV appears at an energy of +6 kcal/mol, compared to the best sequence. which is he close wildtype homolog IKLV.
+VKVL is just 3 kcal/mol higher.
+With the Caspr4 ligand, the mutant sequence appears at an energy of +7 kcal/mol, compared to the best sequence TKMV; its homologs MQMV and MEMV appear at +5 kcal/mol; the wildtype LKLL and its close homologs do not appear (indicating poorer energies), while MAFI is the second best sequence overall.